DhirajBembade/RAG_Chatbot_Langgraph-AzureOpenAI/README.md

 # Azure Agentic RAG Chatbot

-A conversational AI chatbot built with **LangGraph** and **Azure OpenAI** that can search your uploaded PDF documents, browse the web, look up Wikipedia, fetch weather, and check live stock prices — all from a single Streamlit interface.
+A conversational AI chatbot built with **LangGraph**, **LangSmith** and **Azure OpenAI** that can search your uploaded PDF documents, browse the web, look up Wikipedia, fetch weather, and check live stock prices — all from a single Streamlit interface.

 ## Features